anima-wg/brski-cloud/anima-brski-cloud.md

 In BRSKI, the pledge performs enrolment by communicating with a BRSKI Registrar belonging to the owner of the pledge.
-The pledge does not know who its owner will be when manufacturer.
+The pledge does not know who its owner will be when manufactured.
 Instead, in BRSKI it is assumed that the network to which the pledge connects belongs to the owner of the pledge and therefore network-supported discovery mechanisms can resolve generic, non-owner  specific names to the owners Registrar.

 To support enrolment of pledges without such an owner based access network, the mechanisms